Herdingghan History, Family Crest & Coats of Arms

-Vikings and their Old Norse language.
+The roots of the Herdingghan name go back to the ancient Vikings and their Old Norse language.
 Herdingghan was a name for a hard working or arduous person, deriving its origin from name the Old French word hearding, which meant hard.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Herdingghan family

 The surname Herdingghan was first found in Bristol, where the first record of the family was Harding of Bristol (c.1048-1125), Sheriff Reeve of Bristol.
 He was the son of Eadnoth the Constable (died 1068), an Anglo-Saxon thane who served as steward to Edward the Confessor and Harold II.
 One of the Harding of Bristol's sons was Robert Fitzharding (c.
 1095-1170), 1st feudal Baron of Berkeley, Gloucestershire, an Anglo-Saxon nobleman who was granted the feudal barony of Berkeley in Gloucestershire and was ancestor of the Berkeley family of Berkeley Castle.